RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/lab2-byodocker.md

 {{< /panel_group >}}

 {{% alert info %}}
-You can also create secured HTTPS routes, but that's an advanced topic for a later lab
+You can also create secured HTTPS routes, but that's a topic for a more advanced workshop
 {{% /alert %}}

 ## Test out the guestbook webapp